aleksanderpalamar/rbac-api/README.md

 This project includes a Dockerfile and docker-compose.yml file to help you manage common task more easily.
 Here's a list of the available commands and a brief description of what they do:

-- `docker build -t rbac-api .`: Builds the Docker image.
-- `docker run -d -p 3001:3001 -e DB_HOST=db -e DB_PORT=5432 -e DB_USER=admin -e DB_PASSWORD=password -e DB_NAME=rbac rbac-api`: Runs the Docker container.
-- `docker-compose up -d`: Builds and runs the Docker containers.
+- `docker compose up --build`: Builds the Docker image and starts the containers.
-- `docker-compose down`: Stops and removes the Docker containers.
+- `docker compose down`: Stops and removes the containers.

 ## API Endpoints